-Injured patients who miss the deadline or do not want to settle however, still have the option of filing a personal injury lawsuit directly in the U.S court system.
+Injured patients who miss the deadline or do not want to settle, however, still have the option of filing a personal injury lawsuit directly in the U.S court system.

 Talk with an experienced attorney at GWC who can help you enroll in the Stryker Modular Hip Settlement Program.
 There are multiple steps to the process, and you may not get your compensation without proper assistance.

 The goal of the Stryker lawsuits is to get patients the financial compensation they deserve.
-Under the law, injured patients can recover a wide range of damages, including reimbursement for medical expenses and compensation for pain and suffering.
+Under the law, injured patients can recover for a wide range of damages, including reimbursement for medical expenses and compensation for pain and suffering.

 The most important thing to remember is to contact your medical providers and an attorney for assistance.
 Your doctors can ensure your health and safety while a lawyer can protect your legal interests.

-Legal representatives for the medical device manufacturer may reach out in an attempt to get you to sign waivers, do not sign anything without first speaking with an attorney.
+Legal representatives for the medical device manufacturer may reach out in an attempt to get you to sign waivers.
+Do not sign anything without first speaking with an attorney.

-A lawyer can evaluate any proposed settlement and make sure that you are compensated for your pain and suffering, and for any future financial and medical adverse effects which may occur.
+A lawyer can evaluate any proposed settlement and make sure that you are compensated for your pain and suffering and for any future financial and adverse medical effects which may occur.